RentoSaijo/nhlscraper/README.md

 # nhlscraper: Scraper for NHL Data

 ## Overview
-nhlscraper is a public scraper for NHL data on R; with this, you will have relatively easy access to all sorts of data from high-level multi-season statistics to low-level play-by-play statistics.
+nhlscraper is a public scraper for NHL data on R; with this, you will have relatively easy access to all sorts of data from high-level multi-season summaries to low-level play-by-play logs.

 ## Installation
 Install the development version from [GitHub](https://github.com/) with: